gbv/coli-conc.gbv.de/README.md

 [some link]({{ "/path/" | url }})
 ```

-For static assets that stay the same for both the German and the English site (e.g. images), use the custom `urla` filter instead:
+For static assets that stay the same for both the German and the English site (e.g. images and PDFs), use the custom `urla` filter instead:

 ```md
 ![]({{ "/images/myimage.png" | urla }})